1996–97 Charlton Athletic F.C. season

 During the 1996–97 English football season, Charlton Athletic F.C. competed in the Football League First Division.
+The club also competed in the FA Cup, and the League Cup.

 Season summary

 After missing out on promotion to the Premier League the season before in the play-offs, Alan Curbishley was looking to steer Charlton to automatic promotion the following season but it turned out to be a disappointing season for the Addicks, finishing in 15th place.